cruzjuan298/Syllabus-Scraper-V1/README.md

 The processed results will be displayed below the buttons.

 ## Key-Notes
--Ensure that you have a stable internet connection to use the OpenAI GPT-3 API.
+Ensure that you have a stable internet connection to use the OpenAI GPT-3 API.
--Be aware of OpenAI's terms of service and usage policies when using their API.
+Be aware of OpenAI's terms of service and usage policies when using their API.